jamesmontemagno/xamarin-workshop/Xamarin.Android/README.md

 We are ready to create a method named `GetMonkeysAsync` which will retrieve the monkey data from the internet.
 We will first implement this with a simple HTTP request, and later update it to grab and sync the data from Azure!

-1. In `SpeakersViewModel.cs`, create a method named `GetMonkeysAsync` with that returns `async Task`:
+1. In `MonkeysViewModel.cs`, create a method named `GetMonkeysAsync` with that returns `async Task`:

 ```csharp
 public class MonkeysViewModel